15 February 2003 Iraq War protests: Alpine countries

 In Austria, 30,000 people (SW estimate) took to the streets of its capital, Vienna.
 In Switzerland in order to "concentrate the movement" most activists agreed to organise a single demonstration for the whole country in Bern.
 On the day roughly 40,000 people joined the protest in front of the Bundeshaus, the seat of the Swiss federal government and parliament.
 The demonstration, which ran under the slogan Nein zum Krieg gegen Irak – Kein Blut für Öl!
 (No to war in Iraq – no blood for oil!) was the largest in Switzerland since 1945.

 In Slovenia, roughly 3,000 people gathered in Ljubljana's central park of Kongresni trg, supported by the mayor Danica Simšič, and marched the streets in one of the largest demonstrations since independence in 1991.

 Benelux

 The Benelux countries had large demonstrations for their total population size.
 In Belgium organisers had expected around 30,000 people to attend a demonstration in Brussels, which is the home of the European Parliament.
 They were shocked by a turn out of approximately 100,000 people (WSWS and GLW estimate).
 The march took over 3 hours to cross the city.

 The Netherlands saw around 70,000 (USA Today estimate) to 75,000 people (WSWS estimate) protest in Amsterdam.
 This was the country's largest demonstration since the anti-nuclear campaigns of the 1980s.
 Anti war website antiwar.com reports that 8,000-14,000 people were present at protests in Luxembourg, however they do not provide a citation for this figure.

 Bosnia and Herzegovina

 Bosnia and Herzegovina saw around 100 protesters gather in Mostar.
-This protest spanned the sectarian divide with both Muslims and Croats attending.
+This protest spanned the sectarian divide with both Bosniaks and Croats attending.